 Add a Career Assignment

 A number of courses on campus integrate career development activities into their syllabi, often as part of a graded or extra-credit assignment.
-For example, students may be asked to draft a resume and have it reviewed by the Center, or conduct an informational interview using the Maryland Alumni Advisor Network.
+For example, students may be asked to draft a resume and have it reviewed by the Center, or conduct an informational interview using the Terrapins Connect alumni advisory network.
 Or, you may be interested in hosting a brief talk about career paths with alumni who graduated from your degree program.
 Let us know your interests and we’ll work with you to meet the needs of your students.
 To learn more about this option, contact Kelley Bishop, Director at firstname.lastname@example.org or 301.314.7236.

 Recommend a Career Course